rostvilikiy-beep/kv-manager/README.md

    - **Apply Tags**: Add, remove, or replace tags
    - **Delete Selected**: Remove multiple keys at once
 3. Monitor progress with job status tracking
+4. Cancel operations in progress using the Cancel button (requires WebSocket connection)

 ### Searching
 1. Click **Search** in the navigation bar